talwrii/buffer-automation/README.md

 ## Maintenance
 I'm probably not going to make your feature for you.
 I will probably add my feature here.
 If you have something useful, that I am personally likely to find useful I will probably accept your patch.
 I will use this tool a lot daily so it will be moderately maintained and likely improve over time.

+## Features I'm likely to add
+- Buffer supports thread - I will probably add something to suppor this eventually.
+- Buffer supports bluesky and other social media sites - I may well add the ability to use these at some points
+- I will probably add a feature to send multiple tweets at the same time
+- I might add a feature to remove scheduled tweets (perhaps just all of them)

 ## Development
 I tried to implement this as a bookmarklet in javascript but had issues automating the processing of typing the tweet.